microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/README.md

-# What The Hack - DynatraceOnAzure - Coach Guide
+# What The Hack - Dynatrace On Azure - Coach Guide

 ## Introduction